akhil9650/akhil9650/README.md

       Deployment-ready and usable Machine Learning services
 - 💞️ I’m looking to collaborate on ...
-      Android project that is a brainchild of mine (all I can say)
+      Android project that is a brainchild of mine (all I can say) Anything that matches the points in "I'm interested in"
 - 📫 How to reach me ...
       me.akhil24@gmail.com